-- 1. For projects other than property acquisitions, attach detailed, complete and professionally prepared architectural or technical plans and specifications for the project; - 2.
-For property acquisitions, attach a minimum of to real estate appraisals completed by appraisers licensed to practice in Connecticut within the six month period prior to the application due date. - B. Provide a notarized letter signed by the organization's/municipality's authorized signatory stating that, if awarded a matching grant-in-aid by the Connecticut Commission on Culture and Tourism, the recipient will comply with all provisions of all applicable state and federal laws and executive orders; - C. If the property for which grant assistance is being requested is not owned by the application, is mortgaged, or if any other party has a current legal interest in the property, include a notarized letter from the property owner which authorizes the applicant to submit an application for matching grant-in-aid assistance from the Commission on Culture and Tourism for this project; - D. Submit a legal opinion from an attorney licensed to practice law in Connecticut, which states: - 1.
+- C. If the property for which grant assistance is being requested is not owned by the applicant, is mortgaged, or if any other party has a current legal interest in the property, include a notarized letter from each of the parties which authorizes the applicant to submit an application for matching grant-in-aid assistance from the Commission on Culture & Tourism for this project; - D. Submit a legal opinion from an attorney licensed to practice law in Connecticut, which states: - 1.
 The name of the property's legal owner of record; - 2.
 The name(s) of any other parties holding an interest in the property and the nature of the interest; - 3.
-A Preservation Restriction in favor of the Commission on Culture and Tourism (see Appendix C) can be recorded in the land records of the municipality in which the property is located. - E. If the property is leased by the applicant, attach a copy of the current lease agreement; - F. If parties other than the owner/applicant hold an interest in the property (i.e. mortgagees or lessees) provide notarized statements in which each of these interested parties agrees to subordinate their interest to the Commission on Culture & Tourism's Preservation Restriction in the event that grant funds are received from the Commission for the purpose of completing the project; - G. Attach a notarized letter of assurance executed by the applicant's authorized signatory indicating that if awarded a Historic Restoration Fund or Capital Cultural Grant, the applicant will, prior to receiving any grant reimbursement payments, provide the Commission on Culture & Tourism with an acceptable Preservation Restriction of limited duration in accordance with the schedule shown in Appendix E and which has recorded in the Land Records of the municipality in which the property receiving grant assistance is located.
-Non-historic properties do not have to provide this letter; - H. Provide a certified resolution approved by the applicant's legislative body, board of directors, or other appropriate corporate authority that empowers one or more individuals to execute the grant application; a project Funding Agreement and the project Preservation Restriction.
-(Note: samples of a certified signatory authority authorizing resolution, a project Grant Contract and a project Preservation Restriction are provided in Appendices A, B and C respectively); - I. If the applicant is a nonprofit, attach a copy of the organization's dated 501(c) tax-status determination letter from the Internal Revenue Service;
+A Preservation Restriction in favor of the Commission on Culture & Tourism (see Appendix C) can be recorded in the land records of the municipality in which the property is located. - E. If the property is leased by the applicant, attach a copy of the current lease agreement (must be at least a 20 year lease at the time application is submitted); - F. If parties other than the owner/applicant hold an interest in the property (i.e. mortgagees or lessees) provide notarized statements in which each of these interested parties agrees to subordinate their interest to the Commission on Culture & Tourism's Preservation Restriction in the event that grant funds are received from the Commission for the purpose of completing the project; - G. Attach a notarized letter of assurance executed by the applicant's authorized signatory indicating that if awarded a Historic Restoration Fund grant, the applicant will, prior to receiving any grant reimbursement payments, provide the Commission on Culture & Tourism with an acceptable Preservation Restriction of limited duration in accordance with the schedule shown in Appendix C and which will be recorded in the Land Records of the municipality in which the property receiving grant assistance is located. - H. Provide a certified resolution approved by the applicant's legislative body, board of directors, or other appropriate corporate authority that empowers one or more individuals to execute the grant application; a project Grant Contract and the project Preservation Restriction.
+(Note: samples of a certified signatory authorizing resolution, a project Grant Contract and a project Preservation Restriction are provided in Appendices A, B and C respectively); - I. If the applicant is a nonprofit, attach a copy of the organization's dated 501(c)(3) tax-status determination letter from the Internal Revenue Service; - J. Provide either a CD or DVD containing at least six different, appropriately identified and current digital photographs (.jpg format) of the property for which the Historic Restoration Fund assistance is being requested (Note: include façade and exterior elevation views as well as appropriate close-up views);